akhoury105/Streamlabs_Chatbot_Raffle/README.txt

 - The message returned from this command can be edited in the UI under:
     Draw Message
 - The {0} variable is used for the randomly selected viewer i.e. the winner of the draw.

+# !raffle clear #
+- Restricted by Permission
+- This command clears the list of tickets. (i.e. it removes all names from raffle_tickets.txt)
+- The message returned from this command can be edited in the UI under:
+    Clear Tickets Message

 ## Errors ##